craftcms/docs/docs/nitro/2.x/create.md

 8. The last step is to install composer dependencies.
 This does not rely on you having composer installed on your host machine and will instead use [`nitro composer`](commands.md#composer).
 9. For the last step, Nitro will prompt you to run [`nitro apply`](commands.md#apply) to update the proxy and your hosts file for the new site.

-The new project will be available at `https://tutorial.nitro` and is ready for installation!
+The new site will be available at [https://tutorial.nitro](https://tutorial.nitro) and is now ready for installation!